inasafe/inasafe-doc/docs/source/training/qgis/Chapter-04-Map_Projection_Basic.rst

 4. Now pan around the map while keeping an eye on the Scale field.

-Notice the scale changing?
+Notice that the scale is changing?
 That’s because you’re moving away from the one point that you zoomed into at 1:20000000, which was at the center of your screen.
 All around that point, the scale is different.

 To understand why, think about a globe of the Earth.
 It has lines running along it from North to South.